-- c.
-Twenty-four months after the date the dwelling first became uninhabitable. - C. TEMPORARY USES GENERALLY.
-Temporary Uses, other than those outlined above, can be considered under this provision.
-To be eligible the Temporary Use needs to be for a limited duration not to exceed 12 months, not addressed in other portions of this Zoning Ordinance, be able to meet the limited or expanded approval criteria below, and not involve the construction or alternation of any permanent building or structure. - D. APPROVAL CRITERIA: The Planning Director, or their designee, may grant a Temporary Use upon finding that the following criteria are met.
-The burden is on the applicant to demonstrate compliance with the criteria. - 1.
-The proposed Temporary Use is not specified in this Ordinance and is not so recurrent as to require a specific or general regulation to control it. - 2.
+APPROVAL CRITERIA: The Planning Director, or their designee, may grant a Temporary Use upon finding that the following criteria are met.
+The burden is on the applicant to demonstrate compliance with the criteria.

+- 1. The proposed Temporary Use is not specified in this Ordinance and is not so recurrent as to require a specific or general regulation to control it. - 2.
 The proposed Temporary Use will not become permanent. - 3.
 Approval of the Temporary Use does not create a violation(s) of any other adopted ordinance or code standard; - 4.
 An application for a Temporary Use is limited to one (1) lot or parcel per application; - 5.
 Requests for more than one Temporary Use on the same lot or parcel shall be consolidated on one application and reviewed concurrently by the County; - 6.
 Not more than three (3) Temporary Uses may be approved for one lot or parcel in a continuous 12-month period; - 7.
 Temporary uses will not exceed 12 months, can be renewed up to two time, but will not exceed a total of 36 months; and - 8.
-All applicable building code requirements and engineering design standards shall be met - 9.
+All applicable building code requirements and engineering design standards shall be met. - 9.
 Any Temporary Use permit shall clearly set forth the purpose for which the permit is granted and shall clearly indicate the time period for which the permit is issued.
-No temporary permit shall be transferable to any other owner or occupant. - E. Should the proposed Temporary Use not meet the above standards, or should the Planning Director determine a public hearing is warranted, the Planning Commission will further consider the Temporary Use and the additional Approval Criteria below: - a.
-Reasonable conditions may be imposed by the Planning Commission to minimize the potential impact of the proposed use to other uses in the vicinity, such as special yards and spaces; control of points of vehicular ingress/egress; landscaping and maintenance thereof; control of noise, odors, or other nuisances; and limitation of certain activities. - b.
-All structures and uses for which a Temporary Use permit is issued shall meet all other requirements of the zoning district in which they are located and shall: - i. meet all applicable health and sanitation requirements; - ii. meet all applicable building code requirements; and - iii. be removed upon expiration of the temporary permit.
+No temporary permit shall be transferable to any other owner or occupant.

+Should the proposed Temporary Use not meet the above standards, or should the Planning Director determine a public hearing is warranted, the Planning Commission will further consider the Temporary Use and the additional Approval Criteria below:

+- 10. Reasonable conditions may be imposed by the Planning Commission to minimize the potential impact of the proposed use to other uses in the vicinity, such as special yards and spaces; control of points of vehicular ingress/egress; landscaping and maintenance thereof; control of noise, odors, or other nuisances; and limitation of certain activities. - 11.
+All structures and uses for which a Temporary Use permit is issued shall meet all other requirements of the zoning district in which they are located and shall: - a. meet all applicable health and sanitation requirements; - b. meet all applicable building code requirements; and - c. be removed upon expiration of the temporary permit.